dmontgomeryNREL/FuelLib-NREL/fuelData/dataReferences.md

 * gcData/posf11498_init.csv

 ## HEFA:Jet-A Blends
-GCxGC data for HEFA fuels produced from diﬀerent feedstocks (camelina, tallow, and mixed fat) courtesy of [Vozka et al.](https://doi.org/10.1016/j.fuel.2018.08.110).
+GCxGC data for HEFA fuels produced from diﬀerent feedstocks (camelina, tallow, and mixed fat) courtesy of [Vozka et al. (2018)](https://doi.org/10.1021/acs.energyfuels.8b02787).
 Note that these can be blended with Jet-A to reproduce the density and viscosity measurement data from that paper:
 * gcData/hefa-came.csv
 * gcData/hefa-tall.csv
 * gcData/hefa-mfat.csv